pralay-giri/Netflix-GPT/README.md

     - fetching the now playing movies
     - showing the random nowPlaying movie trailer
     - added the movie lists now palying, top rated, upcomming, popular
+    - ading the search functionality and storing the searched movies in redux
+    - adding some optimization techniques(denouncing) in API call from input tag changed